cjreinhardt/vintage-bike-maps/pages/blog.md

 permalink: /blog
 section: blog
 intro_paragraph: >
-  The most recent maps in chronological order.
+  Here are the most recent maps in chronological order.
 If you want to view maps by state, [go here](/maps-by-state).
 ---